nicolasochem/tzip/proposals/tzip-12/implementing-fa2.md

 | :---- | :--- |
 | Invoked if registered. `from_` parameter MUST be `None` | Invoked if registered. `to_` parameter MUST be `None`|

+Note that using the transfer hook design pattern with sender/receiver hooks may potentially be insecure.
+Sender and/or receiver contract hooks will be called from the transfer hook contract (not the facade FA2 token contract).
+If sender/receiver contracts rely on `SENDER` value for authorization, they must guarantee that the call is initiated on behalf of the FA2 contract.

 ### `set_transfer_hook`

 FA2 entry point with the following signature.